Fotowatikha/sc-sn-RNA-seq-Pre-Processing-Pipeline/README.md

 ```yaml
 fasta_directory: "/path/to/fasta-folder"
 ```
-The reference transcriptome created in this process can be used in the future for now samples.
+The reference transcriptome created in this process can be used in the future for new samples (form the same specie of course...).
 In such case leave out `make_new_ref, edit_gtf, gtf_directory, fasta_directory` in config.yaml file and only prove the path to your reads and the path the your previous reference transcriptome:
 ```yaml
 transcriptome_directory: "/path/to/transcriptome-folder:"
 ```

-Since the expression assay captures transcripts by the poly-A and 3' ends, most reads will align towards that region, including the UTR.
+5. Since the expression assay captures transcripts by the poly-A and 3' ends, most reads will align towards that region, including the UTR.
 If the UTR sequence between (multiple) transcripts happens to be similar, the gene counts at an unwanted locus could become inflated, while missing the true counts for the relevant genes.
 Taking into account that GTF files often contain entries for non-polyA transcripts, there is a minor chance that these transcripts (and its UTRs) may overlap with actual protein-coding genes.
 Thus, by default, the GTF file will be manipulated to only include genes that have polyA entries.
 However, the option is provided to include all genes, long non-coding RNAs, antisense sequences and more...
 To ensure that we only include genes that contain polyA entries (and protein coding genes), by default in config.yaml, we set this parameter to:
 ```yaml
 gene_biotype: "gene_biotype:protein_coding"
 ```
-This is an addition to the `edit_gtf:` parameter and you can leave this out change it according to your need.
+This is an addition to **Cellranger mkgtf** that select by `edit_gtf:` parameter.
+You can also choose to leave this out or change it according to your need.
 More options are provided [here](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/inputs/cr-3p-references).

-For the STAR read mapping, we include alignments to intronic regions as this greatly improves the number of detected genes in single-nuclei data (due to abundant pre-mRNA) and could potentially improve the detection of cell populations that have low expression of genes (e.g. neutrophils and mast cells).
-To if you do not want to include intronic reads, then you can go to the config.yaml and adjust the following:
+6. For the STAR read mapping, we include alignments to intronic regions as this greatly improves the number of detected genes in single-nuclei data (due to abundant pre-mRNA) and could potentially improve the detection of cell populations that have low expression of genes (e.g. neutrophils and mast cells).
+If you do not want to include intronic reads, then you can go to the config.yaml and adjust the following:
 ```yaml
 cellranger_counts_options: "--include-introns=false"
 ```
 You can choose to include other options as shown [here](https://www.10xgenomics.com/support/software/cell-ranger/latest/tutorials/cr-tutorial-ct).

-Finally, CellRanger returns two count matrices (filtered and raw) and by the default option, the filtered matrix will be used for the pre-processing as this contains only cells (droplets) that have at least 500 transcripts (unique molecular identifiers - UMIs).
-The use of the raw matrix remains optional.